 #8: Trade deals and the internal affairs of a town are the business of the governor and the townspeople.
 However, remember that as governor you are an extension of the Crown.
 If asked to change something, such as a curfew, a governor must comply (or work around it).

 #9: The Royal Council will meet once a month.
-The date will always be announced at least two weeks in advance, both here and via the Town Criers.
+The date will always be announced in advance, both here and via the Town Criers.
 If the meeting must be cancelled, it will be rescheduled.

 #10: The agenda will vary from month to month, but will usually follow this format:

-State of the Town – Each governor will be expected to give a State of the Town status report, with each governor yielding the floor to the next in line.
+- State of the Town – Each governor will be expected to give a State of the Town status report.
+This can include any upcoming player-run events that the governor has planned.
+Each governor will then yield the floor to the next in line.
 The King asks that only the governor who has the floor speak during this time.

-Honored Guests – Various officials or foreign visitors may be called upon to address the council.
+- Various officials or foreign visitors may be called upon to address the council from time to time.

-New Issues – Governors may now raise other issues and announce any upcoming events for their towns.
-After the governors have spoken, the King will call on citizens who would like to address the Royal Council.
-Please stay seated and merely raise your hand if you would like to be put on the King’s list of people to speak.
+- After all town representatives have spoken, the King will call on any other citizens who would like to address the Royal Council.
+Please stay seated and merely make it known if you would like to be put on the King’s list of people to speak.
 When the King calls on you, you may stand in front of the council table.

 #11: Remember, everything in the Royal Council chamber is in character.